 To say that this was one of my favourite conversations with a doc industry guest in recent times, would be putting it lightly.
 Topics like his hand in digital cinema history, the influence of a doc like American Movie on his work, and the various headscarfs that his lead subject in Strad Style was prone to wearing.
 It’s enlightening, hilarious, and inspiring all at once.
 So yeah, not an episode to be missed!

-Doc industry guest, Stefan Avalos’ digital feature film, The Last Broadcast, was not only a massive influence on my filmmaking career, but digital cinema really, as a whole.
+Doc industry guest, Stefan Avalos’ digital feature film, The Last Broadcast, was not only a massive influence on my filmmaking career, but really digital cinema, as a whole.
 Here’s a trailer for the film:

 And now, we can all be thankful, that Avalos has decided to make his first feature documentary, the brilliant, Strad Style!